openshift/osde2e/README.md

 #### Order of precedence

 Config options are currently parsed by loading defaults, attempting to load environment variables, attempting to load composable configs, and finally attempting to load config data from the custom YAML file.
 There are instances where you may want to have most of your config in a custom YAML file while keeping one or two sensitive config options as environment variables (OCM Token)

-### Makefile

-The [Makefile] has several shortcuts to running osde2e locally.
-The simplest example is `make test` which will build the osde2e binary and run `osde2e test` using our default config settings.
-Of note: `OCM_TOKEN` will still need to be exported for the Makefile to work.

-There are several other shortcuts for building the binary and running specific test suites with default configs:

-* `make test-informing` - Runs tests that are flaky or waiting to be graduated to blocking
-* `make test-scale` - Runs scale/performance tests
-* `make test-conformance` - Runs the K8s and OpenShift conformance suites
-* `make test-addon` - Handles addon testing and requires additional configuration for the specific addon (see [Addon Testing Guide])

 ### Testing against non OSD clusters